|

 Try This Change in the New Year

-The health benefits of getting rid of alcohol are numerous.
+The health benefits of a no-alcohol diet are numerous.
 It sounds good and like a sure-fire plan, but how do you make it work?
 Consider a few tricks to improve the odds of seeing weight loss success.

 Make It a Group Effort